Itsuki Hirata: Early life and amateur career

 Following in the footsteps of her older brother Naoki, Itsuki Hirata started practicing judo at the Kodokan Judo Institute in first grade of elementary school at six years of age.
 With dreams of competing in the Olympics, she took third place in a national competition in fifth grade, and later won a prefectural judo championship in high school.
 Hirata had several surgeries throughout middle school and high school due to injuries she sustained in judo.
 She said she stopped thinking about the Olympics due to the amount of time these injuries sidelined her.
 It was during this time that Hirata started watching and became interested in mixed martial arts (MMA), which she thought looked fun and much freer than the "strict" rule-based judo.
 After graduating, she began training in MMA in summer 2018 under Kazunori Yokota at K-Clann gym in Tokyo.

 Hirata won her first fight by submitting Momoka Yoshiwara at the amateur tournament held during Deep Jewels 21 on September 16, 2018.
 Hirata then competed in the third season of the AbemaTV reality TV show and MMA competition Fighting Agent War (格闘代理戦争, Kakutō Dairi Sensō), where she was coached by Hayato Sakurai and won all three of her bouts by submission.
 She defeated Yoshihiro Akiyama's fighter Bo Hyun Park in the first round of competition, and Rumina Sato's fighter Mio Tsumura in the second.
 Hirata defeated Shinya Aoki's fighter Mizuki Furuse in the finals on December 29, 2018, via Americana submission in the first round to earn 3 million yen and a professional contract with ONE Championship.

-Formerly known by the nicknames "Otomeza no Koroshiya" (乙女座の殺し屋) and "Strong Heart Fighter", Hirata officially changed her nickname to "Android 18" in 2021 due to often being told she looks like the strong female character of the same name from the manga series Dragon Ball.
+Formerly known by the nicknames "Otomeza no Koroshiya" (乙女座の殺し屋) and "Strong Heart Fighter", Hirata officially changed her nickname to "Android 18" in 2021 due to often being told she looks like the character of the same name from the manga series Dragon Ball.